CNuge/snp-placer/README.md

 			85M == 85 matches

-		- code in cigarParse applies the information in these strings to the alignment in the correct manner

 The program draws on the above data, to calculate the exact base pair on the contig where the snp falls, and adds this information to the input dataframe.

 Potential sources of error:
 There are a few ways this script can fail that I've found, here I point them out and tell you the fix.